single-cell-data/SOMA/brainstorming.md

 9. Introduced SOMADenseNdArray/SOMAsparseNdArray and SOMAExperiment/SOMAMeasurement
 10. Removed composed type `SOMA`
 11. Added initial general utility operations
-12. Expanded the data types that may be stored in `metadata`.
+12. Clarified the data types that may be stored in `metadata`.
+13. Clarified namespacing of reserved slots in SOMAExperiment/SOMAMeasurement
+14. Renamed SOMAMapping to SOMAMetadataMapping to clarify use